LemonadeLabInc/android-testng/README.md

 Options
 --------

-The parameters to enable Debugger on testing are same as [adb instrument](https://developer.android.com/studio/test/command-line.html)
+The options to enable some features on testing are same as [adb instrument](https://developer.android.com/studio/test/command-line.html)
 Current supported options are as below
 - debug
 - coverage
 - coverageFile

+If you need to run tests from Android Studio, please use [Android Tests](https://www.jetbrains.com/help/idea/2016.1/run-debug-configuration-android-test.html) Configuration.

 License
 -------